alexisnovas/top-popular-movies-app/README.md

-# Gmail Clone App With MVVM
+# Top 100 Movies App

-Top Most Popular Movies App developed using Xamarin Forms for educational purposes.
+Top 100 Most Popular Movies App developed using Xamarin Forms for educational purposes.

 ## Features:
-- List top most popular movies using the IMDB API
+- List top most popular movies using the IMDB API.

 ## About the IMDB Api: